 A tension-type headache, or tension headache, is the most commonly experienced type of headache.
 It is a primary form of headache, meaning it is caused by no underlying medical condition.
-Instead, tension headaches are typically caused by external factors such as stress, anxiety or tiredness.
+Instead, tension headaches are typically caused by external factors such as:

 Tension headaches can be both episodic and chronic.
-Episodic tension headaches occur on less than half the days of a month, whereas chronic tension headaches occur on half the days of a month or more for three months or more consecutively.
+Episodic tension headaches occur on fewer than half the days of a month.
+Chronic tension headaches occur on half the days of a month or more for three months or more consecutively.
 This type of headache will typically have a duration of 30 minutes to several hours, but can on occasion last for a number of days.

 Although they can be uncomfortable, a tension headache will not typically be severe enough to interfere with day-to-day activities and will not normally require specialist medical attention.

 The sensation associated with a tension headache is usually described as a band of pain around the forehead or a weight on top of it.
 Tension headaches can cause discomfort, but will not usually prevent a person from sleeping or carrying out their day-to-day activities.